-The four major services that are being utilized for the Serverless orchestration are Amazon Step Functions, Azure Durable Functions, Google Cloud Dataflow, and IBM Composer.
+- The four major services that are being utilized for Serverless orchestration are Amazon Step Functions, Azure Durable Functions, Google Cloud Dataflow, and IBM Composer.

 Here are a few companies and startups that use Serverless right now: Netflix, Codepen, PhotoVogue, Autodesk, SQQUID, Droplr, AbstractAI.

 To get more information about Serverless, refer here:

 - AWS Lambda - run code without thinking about servers.
 Pay only for the compute time you consume.